-Sripada Studios explains how small businesses use new tech in 2021 & how the historic market has lost his charisma and it’s sons are in losses.
+Sripada Studios explains how small businesses use new tech in 2021 & how the historic market has lost its charisma and its sons are in losses.

-There was a time where the regional films portrayed technology as something unpredictable, unexplainable and magnificent to understand.
-But now, we mean just in a span of two years, technology has become inseparable even in films and also in Bengaluru.
+There was a time when regional films portrayed technology as something unpredictable, unexplainable and magnificent to understand.
+But now, we mean just in two years, technology has become inseparable even in films and also in Bengaluru.

-Bengaluru being the green/garden/garbage/tech/IT, and start-up city and now we can see version 2.0 of tech in and around the city.
+Bengaluru is the green/garden/garbage/tech/IT, and start-up city and now we can see version 2.0 of tech in and around the city.

-To prove the above statement, we from Sripada Studios give you a list of examples here and show you the adaption of new-age technology in small business.
+To prove the above statement, we from Sripada Studios give you a list of examples here and show you the adoption of new-age technology in small businesses.

 Anywhere in this tech-savvy city, people are tech-savvy too.
 For example, when you wake up in the morning you can listen to varied microphone voices.
-Starting from Allah-hu-Akbar, Dr. Rajkumar songs on numerous gods, and then the announcement from the garbage van.
+Starting from Allah-hu-Akbar, Dr Rajkumar sings about numerous gods, and then the announcement from the garbage van.

 After this above wave rises, you may step out to get the groceries, milk, or newspaper filled with ads.
-Even these mid-aged sellers use UPI-based monetary platforms This can be a common sight now but just think of the time where our parents, shopping crazed aunt, and prime time news uncle found it difficult to understand to send messages, payments, and scolded the mobile networks for additional data charges.
+Even these mid-aged sellers use UPI-based monetary platforms.
+This can be a common sight now but just think of the time when our parents, shopping crazed aunt, and prime time news uncle found it difficult to understand how to send messages, payments and scolded the mobile networks for additional data charges.
 And, you felt proud for teaching your mom to use WhatsApp and other apps.
 Remember, dad may slit a line like “Hu, we taught you ABC’s now you taught us FB and message language”

 Lekka Chutha!
 Alva?

-The list isn’t finished yet, you could have experienced this, after the lockdown, we witness these and our eyes enlarged like the tom from cartoons.
-The electronic call to purchase Bendekaayi, Nuggekayi, Eerulli, and many more.
+The list isn’t finished yet, you could have experienced this.
+After the lockdown, we witnessed these and our eyes enlarged like the tom from cartoons.
+The electronic call to purchase Bendekaayi, Nuggekayi, erulli, and many more.
 Banni Madam, Banni Uncle!!!
-These megaphones and loop calls attracted in the beginning but became annoying in no time.
-Ri, adrudu volume kammi maadri… Kiya… kiya… antide.
+These megaphones and loop calls attracted me in the beginning but became annoying in no time.
+Ri, adrudu volume kammi maadri… Kiya… Kiya… antide.

 And, here is the saddest part from the Krishna Rajendra Market